-If you are applying to start, or continue, studying in the 2014-15 session, make sure that you submit your application for funding before the end of June 2014, if at all possible, so it will be processed for the beginning of your studies.
+If you are applying to start, or continue, studying in an academic session, make sure that you submit your application for funding before the end of June prior to the new session, if at all possible, so it will be processed for the beginning of your studies.
 If you leave it till later, you might find that there is an unwelcome gap in your finances.

 Students from England, Wales and Northern Ireland

 If you are classed as being ordinarily resident in England, Wales or Northern Ireland (i.e., Rest of UK), you will be required to pay tuition fees for each year of your course.
 The fees set by ETS can be found here.